Early Years Curriculum

 Communication and language:

 We focus on quality back and forth interactions with children, conversation; and development and extension of language.
 We provide a language rich environment through storytelling, role play, modelling from adults and sensitive questioning.
 We want the children to develop a rich range of vocabulary and a strong understanding of language structures.
-If we spot that children are falling behind in their communication we use the TalkBoost approach to support and intervene so that children are able to thrive in this fundamental area of learning.
-We recognise that good communication and language skills are the key to successful engagement across the curriculum.
+If we spot that children are falling behind in their communication we intervene quickly, tailoring an approach that best meets their needs (e.g. using Talkboost or targeted quality adult interactions) so that children are able to thrive in this fundamental area of learning.
+We recognise that good communication and language skills are the key to successful engagement across the curriculum and we prioritise this.

 Personal, social and emotional development:

 We invest in our environment and provision, providing a range of opportunities to develop children’s gross and fine motor skills in both the indoor and outdoor environment.
 It is through this and careful adult intervention that our curriculum enables children to make strong progress physically, developing core strength, stability, balance, awareness, co-ordination and agility.
 Through repeated and varied opportunities we see children develop their hand/eye coordination, precision and fine motor movements.
-Our programme of squiggle and wriggle is one way we work to build arm strength in preparation for writing.
+Using Squiggle and Wiggle, yoga and/or Dough Disco enables children to build core strength and in turn arm strength in preparation for writing.